Sam Heughan has come a long way since the start of his professional acting career – and he’s changed a lot too.

 The actor was nominated for the Laurence Olivier Award for Most Promising Performer for his performance in the stage show.
-The role was two years before Sam appeared in his first professional television role in the miniseries Island at War in 2004.
+The role was two years before Sam appeared in his first professional television role in the miniseries Island at War.

-Season seven of the popular Starz show aired in June 2023, and Sam and Caitriona delighted fans with a sneak peek BTS moment at the time.
+Season seven of the popular Starz show is due for release in June 2023, and Sam and Caitriona delights fans with a sneak peek BTS moment recently.

 Sam and Caitriona have also forged a real life friendship after working so closely on the show.